LezWatch/wordcamp-US-2017/markdown.md

 Sara Lance Hates Me

-Note: Then something happened...
+Note: Then something happened ...
 We had filled in most of the shows we knew well, and I'd started to collect random ones from Wikipedia.
 And we found the horrible world of multiple actors with one character.
-Adding in two people in one text field was okay, but adding it as an array is better because it became searchable in a better way.
+Adding in two people in one text field was okay, but adding it as an array is better because it became searchable in a more robust way.
 But then Sara flippin' Lance decided two actors wasn't enough.
 No, she had to be on multiple shows, in multiple roles, AND die and be resurrected.
 We needed repeatable fields AND groups just because she makes me cry.